samdjstevens/ecs-microservices-workshop/docs/writing-constructs.md

 [Constructs](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) are the "basic building blocks of CDK apps" - they represent a "cloud component", be it a single resource like an [EC2 instance](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.Instance.html) or an [S3 bucket](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Bucket.html) - or a higher level component consisting of several AWS resources all working together.

-In this workshop we've used lots of different constructs, ranging from simple single resource components, to very high level.
+In this workshop we've used lots of different constructs, ranging from simple single resource components, to very high level ones that create many resources.

 When [creating the frontend service](frontend-service.md), we used the `ApplicationLoadBalancedFargateService` construct from the `ecs-patterns` module.
 This construct creates all the AWS resources needed for a publically available, load balanced Fargate service - the ECS task definition and service, the Application Load Balancer, and all the other various bits and pieces needed.